 Third, have an enjoyable lunch on a river cruise along the delightful Lobok River.
 The place looks virginal and very green with trees that you would be awed by nature’s beauty.

 Fourth, visit the tarsiers.
-They are small primates with large eyes that are only found in this island.
+They are small primates with large eyes that are only found on this island.
 They are already in extinction and need protection from the government and the people.
-Many people likes them including Prince Charles who had his photo taken with these tiny primates.
+Many people like them including Prince Charles who had his photo taken with these tiny primates.

 Lastly, go to Panglao and the small neighboring islands, like Balicasag, which have white-sand beaches, fish sanctuaries, and snorkeling and diving spots.
 You’ll get to taste the best nature can offer when you are in Bohol.